Your Time, Your Pace, Your Adventure

-Have you visited one of Devon's Permanent Orienteering Courses lately?
-If not, now is perhaps a good time to give one or more a try!
-Devon OC is working with British Orienteering to raise awareness of courses on your doorstep.
+Have you visited one of Devon's Permanent or Virtual Orienteering Courses lately?
+If not, now is a good time to give one or more a try!

 For a list of courses in Devon see: Permanent Orienteering Courses in Devon